vinhqngo5/BenchEverything/README.md

     *   Platform Identifier (e.g., `linux-x86_64`, `macos-arm64`)
     *   Compiler Identifier (e.g., `gcc-11.2.0`, `clang-14.0.1`, `msvc-19.32`)
     *   Build Flags Identifier (e.g., `Release_O3_native`, `Debug_O0_avx2`).
 This combines CMake Build Type (`Release`, `Debug`, `RelWithDebInfo`) with key optimization/architecture flags.
-    *   Git Commit Hash (Short hash used for directory structure, full hash in metadata).
+    *   Metadata Hash: A hash generated from the combination of platform, compiler, build flags, and timestamp, used to uniquely identify experiment runs.
 *   **Result:** Raw output data collected from running one experiment under a specific configuration.
 Stored under `results/` following a path derived from the Configuration.
 See [Section 3](#3-directory-structure).
 *   **Report:** Human-readable Markdown files generated from one or more results.
 Stored under `reports/`, mirroring the `results/` structure and including generated assets like plots.
 See [Section 7.1](#711-report-structure--assets).